emelleby/docusaurus-docs-template/docs/exampledoc4.md

 ---
 id: doc4
-title: Other Document
+title: Document Four - 4
 ---

-this is another document
+this is another document - Four this is